aaronc789/NFL_PlayByPlay_2020-2023/README.md

 <br>

-### First, I needed to combine the individual datasets of each NFL season between 2020-2023 and merge them into one table:
+### To start off, I first needed to combine the individual datasets of each NFL season between 2020-2023 and merge them into one table:
 ```sql
 drop table if exists nfl_pbp
     select * into nfl_pbp